eslint/eslint/docs/src/rules/no-restricted-exports.md

 :::

-### Default exports
+#### Default exports

-By design, this rule doesn't disallow `export default` declarations.
+By design, the `"restrictedNamedExports"` option doesn't disallow `export default` declarations.
 If you configure `"default"` as a restricted name, that restriction will apply only to named export declarations.

-Examples of additional **incorrect** code for this rule:
+Examples of additional **incorrect** code for the `"restrictedNamedExports": ["default"]` option:

 ::: incorrect